wlrk0694/bilibili_video_backup/README.md

 #### 5. main
 Include non-function part from upd_util and dl_util module

 ## Existing issues
+- For non-user or users without subscription on bilibili, the highest quality of downloaded videos is limited.
+It's suggested that you use an account with subscription if possible.
+For usage, please refer to "Load Cookies" session in [you-get official website](https://you-get.org/).
-- When unfinished downloads exist, your later downloads will always show moving failed warning.
+- When unfinished downloads exist in folder, your later download process will always display moving failed warning.